Wayne, Pennsylvania: Geography

 Wayne is located on the Main Line (the Paoli/Thorndale Line on SEPTA Regional Rail).
 The central business district of Wayne is located at the intersection of Lancaster and Wayne Avenues in Radnor Township, Delaware County, Pennsylvania.
 The area served by the Wayne ZIP code (19087) is large and encompasses areas both in Radnor Township, Delaware County and in the neighboring adjacent municipalities of Upper Merion in Montgomery County and Tredyffrin in Chester County, including the communities of Radnor, Strafford, St. Davids, and Chesterbrook.

 Transportation

 St. Davids station, Wayne station, and Strafford station on the Paoli/Thorndale SEPTA Line are in Wayne.

 Demographics

-Since Wayne is neither an incorporated area nor a census-designated place, all the data is for the ZIP code 19087.
-As of the census of 2010, there were 32,225 people and 12,754 households residing in the community.
-The median age was 40.8.
+Since, prior to 2020 Wayne is neither an incorporated area nor a census-designated place, all the data was for the ZIP code 19087.
+As of the census of 2020, there were 33,501 people and 12,987 households residing in the community.
+The median age was 39.6.
 The racial makeup of the community was 85.5% White, 7.9% Asian and 5.3% African American, while 3.7% of the population was Hispanic or Latino of any race.
-The median income for a household in the community was $118,801, and 5.1% of the population was below the poverty line.
+The median income for a household in the community was $161,554, and 3.3% of the population was below the poverty line.